i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 // For ECIES-only tunnel hops
   // For verification, tunnel participant should check Bloom filter for received nonce uniqueness
+  // The counter must also be checked for uniqueness against its own independent Bloom filter
-  // After verification, Blowfish encrypt the tunnelNonce with the hop's IVKey tunnelNonce = Blowfish-Encrypt(msg = received tunnelNonce, key = IVKey) encMsg = ChaCha20(msg = received message, nonce = tunnelNonce, key = layerKey)
+  // After verification, ChaCha20 encrypt the tunnelNonce with the hop's IVKey tunnelNonce = ChaCha20(msg = received tunnelNonce, nonce = received counter, key = IVKey) encMsg = ChaCha20(msg = received message, nonce = tunnelNonce, key = layerKey)

   // For ElGamal hops (unchanged)